chdemko/pandoc-numbering/README.md

 to determine the number used as a replacement for the `#` character.

 * if it's a new key, a new numbering is started with index 1;
-* if it's an existing key, the last number is incrememted.
+* if it's an existing key, the last number is incremented.

 You can add an identifier to the `#` character.
 It does not change the behavior explained above.
 It allows to be cross-referred in links: